 4. Over-Customizing the System

-You should build strong project governance to ensure customization doesn’t get out of control.
+You should also build strong project governance to ensure customization doesn’t get out of control.
 Relying on capable project managers will help control scope creep and reduce the chance of cost overruns.

 5. Under-Estimating the Timeline and Budget